NLO Effects for Doubly Heavy Baryon in QCD Sum Rules

-where $s_{0}$ is the threshold parameter, and $m_{B}$ is the Borel parameter, which are introduced in quark-hadron duality and Borel transformation respectively.
-One can also obtain a similar sum rule corresponds to $\Pi_{2}(q^{2})$, but we will not discuss it in this Letter.
+where $s_{0}$ is the threshold parameter, and $m_{B}$ is the Borel parameter, which are introduced in the quark-hadron duality and Borel transformation respectively.
+One can also obtain a similar sum rule corresponding to $\Pi_{2}(q^{2})$, but we will not discuss it in this paper.

 To obtain the baryon mass, we differentiate both sides of Eq.~(\ref{eq:sum-1}) with respect to $- m_{B}^{- 2}$ and solve for $m_{H}^{2}$, which results in